 Elizabeth Price’s moving image installations are intricate digital architectures where voice, event, edifice and artefact are summoned, gathered, assembled.
 Her Turner Prize-winning The Woolworths Choir of 1979 (2012) is, for example, an immersive installation, as auditorium for the narration of a tragic event via an uneven multitude of testimonies: a devastating fire which killed ten people at the Manchester Woolworths department store.
 Her 2016 installation A Restoration is a fiction narrated by a ‘chorus’ of museum administrators, working to reconstruct the abstruse form of the Knossos Labyrinth as a virtual chamber where collection data, images and texts flow and collide.

 In this British Art Talk Elizabeth hones in on a subject matter that gives form not only to the strange harmonies and affectivity of these works, but to her broader practice: the Gothic.
 The talk itself is an eye-opening assemblage of exemplar footage, the voice of the artist and historical as well as contemporary gothic imagery.
 Revelatory photographs of the ecclesiastical architecture of Gloucester, Exeter, and Winchester cathedrals shape part one of this talk.
-Part two, 'Plans and Elevations' is now available and part three, 'Song and Dans' will be released soon.
+Part two, 'Plans and Elevations', and part three, 'Song and Dans' are also available.

 About the speaker